GoogleCloudPlatform/nodejs-docs-samples/endpoints/getting-started-grpc/README.md

 $ gcloud components install kubectl
 ```

-1. [Create](https://console.cloud.google.com/kubernetes/add) a container cluster with the default settings.
+1. [Create][console_gke_create] a container cluster with the default settings.
 Remember the cluster's name and zone, as you will need these later.

 1. Configure `kubectl` to have access to the cluster.
 Replace `[YOUR_CLUSTER_NAME]` and `[YOUR_CLUSTER_ZONE]` with your cluster's name and zone respectively.